MicrosoftDocs/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 **Will I see this feature in my network?**

-The banner in the home feed shows for all network admins and corporate communicators in Viva Engage tenants with Microsoft 365 Copilot licenses.
+The banner in the home feed shows up for all network admins and corporate communicators in Viva Engage tenants with Microsoft 365 Copilot licenses.

-**Can I connect to an existing community that we've already set up for Microsoft 365 Copilot adoption?**

-There's no way to connect communities at this time.

 **Will these features be available for other communities?**